Florida vs Washington: east coast no-tax meets west coast quasi-no-tax

 Persona B: $400K compensation tech executive, $1M+ annual RSU vests

 Best fit: Florida (Miami / Tampa).
-The $1M+ annual RSU vest triggers Washington's 7 percent capital gains tax on $750K above the threshold = $52,500 per year.
-Over 10 years that is $525,000 of state tax that Florida does not charge.
+A $1M annual gain triggers Washington's capital gains tax on about $722K above the $278K deduction = roughly $50,500 per year (more once gains exceed $1M, where the 9.9 percent surtax applies).
+Over 10 years that is around half a million dollars of state tax that Florida does not charge.
 The Florida insurance disadvantage (coastal $4K to $8K per year) is small compared to the capital gains saving.
 Florida also wins on estate tax for HNW individuals.
 Choose inland Florida (Tampa, Orlando) to minimise insurance cost.

 Persona C: HNW retiree, $5M brokerage, $8M estate

 Best fit: Florida (Naples / Sarasota / Palm Beach).
-Washington's state estate tax on the $8M estate would be approximately $880,000 (above $2.193M exemption at progressive rates).
+Washington's state estate tax on the $8M estate would run to several hundred thousand dollars (on the roughly $5M above the $3M exemption at progressive rates).
 Florida's estate tax is zero.
-Plus Washington's 7 percent capital gains tax on portfolio liquidation would cost $300K+ over a typical 10-year retirement.
+Plus Washington's capital gains tax on portfolio liquidation would cost $300K+ over a typical 10-year retirement.
 Florida wins by approximately $1.2M over a 15-year retirement period despite higher hurricane insurance.
 South Dakota dynasty trust can layer on top to preserve wealth across generations without state-level trust income tax.

 § V · Queries